seb-835/opentelemetry/otel-article-1-3.md

     ...
 ```

-The implementation of our 4 steps is orchestrated by the Services block.
+The implementation of our 4 steps is orchestrated by the `service` block.
 ```
   config : |
     receivers: ...